 All lifts in the Museum are wheelchair accessible and have audio announcements.
-The majority of Museum lifts have Braille labelling on the buttons.
+The majority of Museum lifts have Braille labeling on the buttons.

-Wheelchair-accessible toilets are available in the Basement and on the Ground, First, Second and Third floors.
-They are also available on all floors of the Wellcome Wing.
+Wheelchair-accessible toilets are available on all levels of the Museum.
+They are also available on all levels of the Wellcome Wing.
 Please refer to the Museum map or the touchscreen information terminals for positions.

 Baby changing facilities